-FDA Orders Benzocaine Teething Products Off Shelves For Deadly Methemoglobinemia Risk
+FDA Wants Benzocaine Teething Products Off Shelves For Deadly Methemoglobinemia Risk

 The headline was followed with, “Agency urges companies to discontinue teething products, include new warnings for other OTC benzocaine products and revise warnings for approved prescription local anesthetic drugs.”

-What this means is over-the-counter, teething products containing the pain reliever benzocaine pose a serious health risk to infants and children and companies should stop selling them.
+What this means is over-the-counter teething products containing the pain reliever benzocaine pose a serious health risk to infants and children, and companies should stop selling them.
 The products are intended to temporarily alleviate pain in teething babies and children with sore gums.

 The press release states that if companies do not comply, the FDA will initiate a regulatory action to remove these products from the market.
-Additionally, the agency is requesting that companies add new warnings to all other oral-health products containing benzocaine to describe “certain serious risks.”
+Additionally, the agency is requesting that companies add new warnings to all other oral health products containing benzocaine to describe “certain serious risks.”

-Benzocaine is sometimes sold under the brand names Orajel and Anbesol, and is an ester local anesthetic, often used as a topical pain reliever or in cough drops.
+Benzocaine is sometimes sold under the brand names Orajel and Anbesol and is an ester local anesthetic, often used as a topical pain reliever or in cough drops.

 As noted in a USA Today article, the FDA said that gels and creams containing benzocaine can cause rare but deadly side effects in children, especially those two years and younger.
-The agency has been warning the public about the dangers of these products but reports of illnesses and deaths over the past decade have continued.
+The agency has been warning the public about the dangers of these products, but reports of illnesses and deaths over the past decade have continued.
 Now it says there’s little evidence these products actually work.

 FDA urges companies to stop selling OTC oral health products with benzocaine for teething due to lack of benefit and serious danger https://t.co/XJH8GM2GsY pic.twitter.com/nHo1MFcUj3